-- To conduct policy research and make recommendations with respect to economic relations between Europe and their Mediterranean partners; - To publish and disseminate this research for the benefit of public and private, national and multilateral institutions, - To work for the broadest possible dissemination by the most appropriate means.
+- To conduct policy research and make recommendations with respect to economic relations between Europe and their Mediterranean partners; - To publish and disseminate this research for the benefit of public and private, national and multilateral institutions, - o To work for the broadest possible dissemination by the most appropriate means

-The Mediterranean Regional SDSN Center will expand its activities to include inter alia: developing regional pathways towards sustainable development and assisting countries/cities in operationalizing them; collaborations between regional institutions to develop and improve teaching materials and courses on sustainable development through the SDSN's education initiatives and in partnership with the Masters of Development Practice; and, Applied Research Activities with a focus on solutions to give rise to ideas and opportunities for applied research in the Mediterranean Region, which could take advantage of the global network of the SDSN.
+The Mediterranean Regional SDSN Center will expand its activities to include inter alia: developing regional pathways towards sustainable development and assisting countries/cities in operationalizing them; collaborations between regional institutions to develop and improve teaching materials and courses on sustainable development through the SDSN's education initiatives and in partnership with the Masters of Development Practice; and, Applied Research Activities with a focus on solutions to give rise to ideas and opportunities for applied research in the Mediterranean Region, which could take advantage of the global network of the SDSN (http://unsdsn.org/what-we-do/national-and-regional-networks/regional-sdsn/regional-sdsn-for-the-mediterranean-med-sdsn/).

-• 3 eminent experts: these are usually appointed on the basis of the subjects to be discussed -given the importance of the MSSD review for the 16th Meeting, these could be key experts working on the review.
+• 3 eminent experts: these are usually appointed on the basis of the subjects to be discussed during the MCSD meeting.

-Recommendation 5: It is recommended to appoint the following organisations to the MCSD before the June 2015 meeting:
+Recommendation 6: It is recommended to appoint the following organisations to the MCSD through the February 2016 Contracting Party meeting:

-• 1 local authority: ICLEI
+- 1 local authority: UCLG

-• 1 socio-economic stakeholder: UfM
+- 1 socio-economic stakeholder: ANIMA

-• 2 scientific community: FEMISE and UNSDS
+- 3 members from the scientific community: IUCN, FEMISE and Med-SDSN.

-Recommendation 6: Ensure that MCSD nominations are for a specific but renewable period, such as 2 biennia/4 years, in line with the high level discussions of the COP on SD.
-Where a number of organisations fit the criteria (e.g. environmental and SD NGOs), it is important that a roster is established so that MCSD members are appointed from the roster on a rotational basis.
+Recommendation 7: Ensure that MCSD nominations are for a specific but renewable period, such as 2 biennia/4 years, in line with the high level discussions at the Conferences of the Parties on sustainable development.
+Where a number of organisations fit the criteria (e.g. environmental and sustainable development NGOs), it is important that a roster is established so that MCSD members are appointed from the roster on a rotational basis.

-Recommendation 7: It is important to ensure that MCSD members attend the biennial sessions.
+Recommendation 8: It is important to ensure that MCSD members attend the biennial sessions.
 When members do not attend, outreach should be carried out through the Secretariat, the Steering Committee, or the MAP Bureau as necessary, to identify and address the reason for the non-attendance.
-Non-Contracting Party organisations who have not attended three meetings of the MCSD should be considered for replacement.
+Non-Contracting Party organisations who have not attended two successive meetings of the MCSD should be considered for replacement.